jetbrains-academy/kotlin-onboarding-introduction/Hangman/getHiddenSecretFunction/task.md

-In this step we will add a function to generate the initial hidden secret with underscores.
+In this step, we will add a function to generate the initial hidden secret using underscores.

 ### Task

-Implement the `getHiddenSecret` function, that accepts `wordLength` and generates the initial hidden secret with underscores, e.g. for `wordLength` `4` the result will be `_ _ _ _`.
+Implement the `getHiddenSecret` function, which accepts `wordLength` and generates the initial hidden secret using underscores: e.g., for `wordLength` `4`, the result will be `_ _ _ _`.

 <div class="hint" title="Click me to see the new signature of the getHiddenSecret function">